 A precarious labour market thrives due to the strong historical power imbalance and prevailing practices of oppression.
 The working conditions of men and women are exploitative and contemptuous of human rights.
 These reflections helped me understand older processes that have guided the current cruel and criminal circumstances of the labour market in Perú.
 The ghost of slavery in the past is still very much present.

-A girl in La Pampa mine in Madre de Dios, Peru, photography Marco Garro
+A girl in La Pampa mine in Madre de Dios, Peru, photo by Marco Garro

 Nowadays, more teenage girls and young women migrate.
 The presence of women is increasingly sought, to provide be sexual and house-keeping “services” demanded by thousands of miners.
 This migration — which has been constant for two decades — is generated by the high demand for labourers in order to fulfil an appetite for gold, mostly of the Western economies/world.